4 November Sunday

 Will the Lord be pleased with thousands of rams,

-With ten thousand rivers of oil?
+With ten thousand

 Shall I give my first-born for my transgressions,